isu-enterprise/isu.webapp/README.md

 ```

 Here `--src <directory>` is where sources of subpackages will be located.
-In this case they will be located in the same directory as `isu.enterprise`.
+In this case they will be located in the same directory as `isu.webapp`.

 Run the WEB-server, but it will not start if a storage is not set up.